Nebraska Medicaid School-Based Services

 Payment Methodology

-Random Moment Time Study, Interim Payment, & Settlement Process:
+RMTS, Interim Payment & Settlement Process:

-• Cost Pool 1 is made up of direct service/therapy personnel and is the same listing of providers in the state plan.
+• Cost Pool 1 is made up of direct service/therapy personnel and is the same listing of providers in the State plan.

 • Cost Pool 2 is made up of staff involved in administrative activities rather than direct service activities.